7vschmitt/veraschmitt/content/home/teaching.md

 - certificate_url:
   date_end: "2021-09-25"
   date_start: "2021-04-25"
-  description: Topics related to current research focus of Quality and Usability Lab are offered to teach the necessary basics and pracitcal applications.
-This semester I supervise a project regarding privacy-conscious descision-making.
+  description: Topics related to the current research focus of Quality and Usability Lab are offered to teach the necessary basics and pracitcal applications.
+This semester, I supervise a project regarding privacy-conscious descision-making.
   organization: TU Berlin
   organization_url:
   title: Advanced Study Projects SS2021